By Audai Abed, Switchgear Product Line Manager

 1- Upgrading LV Circuit Breaker Trip Units

 To plan similar electrical system upgrades, you need to have the models and nameplates for your circuit breakers available to be able to manage the selection of the new trip units accurately, as well as a refreshed coordination study to optimize their protection performance.
 Regarding the remote-control panel, you need to have your old control wiring diagrams available along with the preferred sequence of operations to identify connection points and the modifications needed for the remote panel to work.
-For some increased cost, even greater functionality can be implemented via an HMI controller, PLC network, or other preferred means.
+For a slightly higher cost, you can achieve even greater functionality by using an HMI controller, a PLC network, or your preferred method.

 Adequate planning of such an upgrade can provide a lot of savings.
 For example, you can send the circuit breakers to be upgraded in batches, or you can upgrade your spares first and put them in service before sending the rest, which helps avoid extensive shutdowns.